antonblaise/persona-ai/README.md

     ollama run cognitivecomputations/dolphin-llama3.1:8b
     ```

     Type a message and see the response.
-Exit with /bye.
+Exit with `/bye`.
+    Feel free to download and test other uncensored LLM models as well from here: https://ollama.com/search?q=uncensored.
+    The Dolphin LLM that we pulled is actually not that uncensored.
+So, here are some examples of uncensored LLM models (as of late Dec 2025) so our AI persona has even more freedom.
+    - dolphin-phi
+    - HammerAI/llama-3-lexi-uncensored
+    - slideshow270/llama-3.1-8b-lexi-uncensored-v2

+    Users can switch freely between downloaded models in Open WebUI.

 **Stage 2 complete** when the model responds successfully.